Updated February 2023

 Following their return from Germany, The Hellions soon established a reputation as a musically proficient act and they were hired to provide backing to visiting celebrities such as Adam Faith and Dave Berry.
 By the end of 1964, the group had made the right connections to secure them a residency at the trendy "Whisky-A-Go-Go Club" in London.

-There, they were seen by visiting American record producer Kim Fowley and songwriter Jackie De Shannon who was at that time writing hits for The Searchers.
+While performing there, The Hellions were seen by visiting American record producer Kim Fowley and songwriter Jackie De Shannon who was at that time writing hits for The Searchers.
 Jackie was impressed enough by the group to offer them a song to record and helped to arrange a contract for the Hellions with Piccadilly Records, a subsidiary of Pye.

 However, a Hellions composition titled 'Shades Of Blue' was recorded by Piccadilly lablemates The Rockin' Berries as a track on their first album.
 According to Dave Mason, this was the first song he wrote with Jim Capaldi.

-By 1966 with business expenses mounting, The Hellions moved back to Worcester, but the local scene had changed while the group were away in London.
+By 1966 with business expenses mounting, The Hellions moved back to Worcester, but the local music scene had changed while the group were away in London.
 Their record company issued a final Hellions single entitled 'Hallelujah' but under the group name of "The Revolution" (the band did not find out about this until after the single's release).

 By this time, Dave Mason had left to play guitar with a few other local groups while earning extra money working as a roadie for The Spencer Davis Group.
 Undaunted, Jim Capaldi brought guitarist Luther Grosvenor (born 23 December, 1949 in Evesham) formerly from a group called "The Wavelengths" into the line-up and the band's name was changed to "Deep Feeling" (see Deep Feeling).